top of page

 joanne 2.png

-I took leave from work and was fortunate to spend time with her during her last weeks of life.
+I was fortunate to spend time with her during her last weeks of life.

 I was there when she died.